This post may contain affiliate links. Please see our disclosure policy.

 Determining Cooking Time

 The length of cooking time for a whole chicken in the Instant Pot will vary based on the size of your chicken.
-A safe rule of thumb is to cook your chicken 6 minutes per pound and let naturally release for at least 20 minutes for perfectly cooked chicken.
+For perfectly cooked chicken, I recommend cooking on HIGH pressure for 6 minutes per pound with a natural pressure release of at least 15-20 minutes.

 - 3-pound chicken: 18 minutes on high pressure